Recent research shows an increase in e-cigarette usage among young adults

 - The cost of any medication prescribed is not included.

-The Sexual Health Clinic does not provide contraceptive care, pregnancy screening, marital exams, routine gynecological care, or other primary care.
-Students may contact the Women’s Clinic for these types of appointments.
+The Sexual Health Clinic does not provide contraceptive care, pregnancy screening, evaluation of erectile dysfunction, routine gynecological care, or other primary care.
+Students may contact the Women’s Health Clinic or the Primary Care Clinic for these concerns.